Collecting international duty and import taxes

 - Falkland Islands (FK)

-Duties and import taxes will be charged on international orders after you enable the collection of duties and import taxes.
+Duty and import taxes will be charged on international orders after you enable the collection of duty and import taxes.
 Orders placed from regions where you have a fulfillment location will not be affected.

 - Add region of origin and HS codes to your products.